What is a financial separation for home loan approval?

 Answer:

-The lender is looking for a way to protect its interest in the house should you default on the loan.
-In a community property state such as California, the spouse who is not a party to the loan could claim a 50% interest in the house, especially if marital money/salaries was used to pay the mortgage.
-We are not familiar with the term "financial separation" outstide the context of a court proceeding for a divorce or legal separation.
+The lender wants to protect its interest in the house in case you default on the loan.
+In community property states like California, a spouse not on the loan may claim a 50% interest in the house, especially if marital funds were used for the mortgage.
+The term "financial separation" is not commonly used outside of divorce or legal separation contexts.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.